First Sino-Japanese War: Imperial Japanese Army

 The country was divided into six military districts (headquarters Tokyo, Osaka, Nagoya, Sendai, Hiroshima and Kumamoto), with each being a recruitment area for a square infantry division consisting of two brigades of two regiments.
-Each of these divisions contained approximately 18,600 troops and 36 artillery pieces when mobilized.
+Each of these divisions contained approximately 18,600 troops and 36 artillery pieces when mobilised.
 There was also an Imperial Guard division which recruited nationally, from all around Japan.
-This division was also composed of two brigades but had instead two-battalion, not three-battalion, regiments; consequently its numerical strength after mobilization was 12,500 troops and 24 artillery pieces.
+This division was also composed of two brigades but had instead two-battalion, not three-battalion, regiments; consequently its numerical strength after mobilisation was 12,500 troops and 24 artillery pieces.
 In addition, there were fortress troops consisting of approximately six battalions, the Colonial Corps of about 4,000 troops which was stationed on Hokkaido and the Ryukyu Islands, and a battalion of military police in each of the districts.
-In peacetime the regular army had a total of fewer than 70,000 men, while after mobilization the numbers rose to over 220,000.
-Moreover, the army still had a trained reserve, which, following the mobilization of the first-line divisions, could be formed into reserve brigades.
+In peacetime the regular army had a total of fewer than 70,000 men, while after mobilisation the numbers rose to over 220,000.
+Moreover, the army still had a trained reserve, which, following the mobilisation of the first-line divisions, could be formed into reserve brigades.
 These reserve brigades each consisted of four battalions, a cavalry unit, a company of engineers, an artillery battery and rear-echelon units.
 They were to serve as recruiting bases for their front-line divisions and could also perform secondary combat operations, and if necessary they could be expanded into full divisions with a total of 24 territorial force regiments.
 However, formation of these units was hindered by a lack of sufficient amounts of equipment, especially uniforms.

-Japanese troops were equipped with the 8mm single-shot Murata Type 18 breech-loading rifle.
+Japanese troops were equipped with the 8-mm single-shot Murata Type 18 breech-loading rifle.
 The improved eight-round-magazine Type 22 was just being introduced and consequently in 1894, on the eve of the war, only the Imperial Guard and 4th Division were equipped with these rifles.
-The division artillery consisted of 75mm field guns and mountain pieces manufactured in Osaka.
+The division artillery consisted of 75-mm field guns and mountain pieces manufactured in Osaka.
 The artillery was based on Krupp designs that were adapted by the Italians at the beginning of the 1880s; although it could hardly be described as modern in 1894, in general it still matched contemporary battlefield requirements.

 By the 1890s, Japan had at its disposal a modern, professionally trained Western-style army which was relatively well equipped and supplied.
 Its officers had studied in Europe and were well educated in the latest strategy and tactics.
 By the start of the war, the Imperial Japanese Army could field a total force of 120,000 men in two armies and five divisions.